The Assembly’s Achievements

 (Plaid Cymru) is elected as Presiding Officer

-On the 27th November The First Minister announces that the term Welsh Assembly Government will in future be used to describe the policies and actions of the Cabinet, making a distinction between the executive and legislative parts of the Assembly.
+On 27 November, the First Minister announces that the term Welsh Assembly Government will in future be used to describe the policies and actions of the Cabinet, making a distinction between the executive and legislative parts of the Assembly.